zelanko/sql-docs.pt-br/docs/t-sql/statements/revoke-availability-group-permissions-transact-sql.md

 ```

 ### <a name="c-revoking-a-previously-granted-with-grant-option-clause"></a>C. Revogando uma cláusula WITH GRANT OPTION previamente concedida
- Se uma permissão foi concedida usando WITH GRANT OPTION, use REVOKE GRANT OPTION FOR...
-Para remover WITH GRANT OPTION.
+ Se uma permissão foi concedida usando WITH GRANT OPTION, use REVOKE GRANT OPTION FOR… para remover WITH GRANT OPTION.
 O exemplo a seguir concede a permissão e remove a parte de WITH GRANT da permissão.

 ```
 USE master;